Australian Government Bureau of Meteorology

 Eyre Creek:

-The Eyre Creek at Bedourie is currently at 3.77 m and steady, with minor flooding.
+The Eyre Creek at Bedourie is currently at 3.95 m and rising slowly, with minor flooding.

-The Eyre Creek at Bedourie may exceed the moderate flood level (4.00 m) early next week.
+The Eyre Creek at Bedourie is likely to exceed the moderate flood level (4.00 m) from Friday evening.

-Eyre Creek at Glengyle is expected to remain above the minor flood level (2.00 m) through to early next week.
-Further rises are likely as upstream flows arrive.
+The Eyre Creek at Glengyle is likely to exceed the moderate flood level (3.00 m) early next week.

 Flood Safety Advice: